 1. The SMF sends a PUT request to the resource .../{ueId}/registrations/smf-registrations/{pduSessionId}, to create an SMF Registration as present in the message body.

 If the SMF belongs to an SMF Set, the NF Set ID of the SMF Set shall be included in the request message.

+If EPS interworking is supported, the SMF+PGW-C shall include the PCF ID selected for the PDU session to the UDM when the SMF+PGW-C register in the UDM.

 2a.
 The UDM responds with "201 Created" with the message body containing a representation of the created SMF registration.